Education: B.A., University of Virginia; MBA, University of Oxford

 Meghan R. Murray has served in a number of strategic and managerial roles across several industries, including startups and Fortune 100 corporations, complemented by work for local nonprofits and small businesses.

 Murray is currently the COO at the Miller Center at the University of Virginia, a nonpartisan think tank that studies the U.S. presidency.
-At the Miller Center, she oversees strategic planning, board development, personnel and public events.
-She also teaches as a lecturer at the Darden School of Business.
+At the Miller Center, she oversees strategic planning, board development, IT, HR, marketing, finance, personnel and public events.

 Murray lives on and manages a farm outside of Charlottesville, Virginia.
 She also serves on several community boards and committees ranging from the Boys & Girls Clubs of Central Virginia to the Charlottesville Area Community Foundation.
 She is a graduate of the University of Virginia (B.A., government) and the University of Oxford (MBA).